Bora Ayhan

 - Originated as a component of a personal (non school-related) project with a friend; expanded to become a standalone project

-FIRST Robotics League - "Jacques" vision algorithm
+FIRST Robotics Competition - "Jacques" vision algorithm

 2024-2025

-W.A.T.S.O.N - custom & selfhosted digital secretary
+W.A.T.S.O.N - completely private & selfhosted digital secretary

 Winter 2024